syncfusion-content/maui-docs/MAUI/TextInputLayout/Custom-Font.md

 ## Helper text

-You can customize the font of `helper text` label by setting the FontFamily, FontSize, and FontAttributes properties of HelperLabelStyle in SfTextInputLayout.
+You can customize the font of the `helper text` label by setting the FontFamily, FontSize, and FontAttributes properties of HelperLabelStyle in the SfTextInputLayout.

 {% tabs %}